evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 In several cases, the above algorithm was not possible (e.g., some intermediate routers do not generate an ICMP unreachable hop limit exceeded even in the absence of any extension headers), then the drop is not attributed.
 Please also note that the goal of this document is not to 'point fingers to operators' but more to evaluate the potential impact.
 I.e., a tier-1 provider dropping packets with extension headers has a much bigger impact on the Internet traffic than an access provider.

+Future revision of this document will use the work of {{MLAT_PEERING}}.

 ## Results

 This section presents the current results out of phase 1 (collaborating vantage points) testing.
 About 4860 experiments were run, one experiment being defined by sending packets between 2 vantage points with hop-limit varying from 1 to the number of hops between the two vantage points and for all the extension headers described in {{tested_eh}}.

 ### Routing Header

-The following table lists all routing header type and the percentage of experiments that were successful, i.e., packets with routing header reaching their destination:
+The following table lists all routing header types and the percentage of experiments that were successful, i.e., packets with routing header reaching their destination:

 |Routing Header Type|%-age of experiments reaching destination|
 | 0 | 80.9% |